Experienced Burlington And Camden Counties Attorney Helps Clients Obtain Expungements

 There are also several violent crimes that are ineligible for expungement, including:

 The effects of a criminal charge or criminal conviction can follow you through the rest of your life.
-However, an experienced attorney can help you take action to get a fresh start.
-In Moorestown, at The Law Office of Stephen R. Piper, LLC, we help clients throughout New Jersey by helping to get their criminal records cleared through expungements.
+However, I can help you take action to get a fresh start.
+In Moorestown, at The Law Offices of Stephen R. Piper, LLC, I help clients throughout New Jersey by assisting them in getting their criminal records cleared through expungements.

-Defense Lawyer Helps Clients Expunge Criminal Records in NJ
+Defense Lawyer Helps Clients Expunge Criminal Records In New Jersey

 The expungement process is complex and can be extremely frustrating.
 It’s important to make sure your application is filed correctly or it will be denied.
-Mr. Piper has helped countless clients successfully get criminal records expunged.
-Contact him today for a consultation about your case.
-He will answer all your questions and explain the expungement process.
+I have helped countless clients successfully get criminal records expunged.
+Contact me today for a consultation about your case.
+I will answer all your questions and explain the expungement process.

-If you would like a fresh start with an expungement, we can help.
-Our Moorestown law firm offers flexible scheduling and free off-street parking.
-We accept credit cards for all cases.
-Contact us today for a free initial consultation.
+If you would like a fresh start with an expungement, I can help.
+My Moorestown law firm offers flexible scheduling and free off-street parking.
+I also accept credit cards for all cases.
+Contact my firm or call me at 856-333-3586 today for a free initial consultation.